Furqantech1/Travel-World-Web-site/README.md

 ### Prerequisites

-Ensure you have the following installed:
+Ensure you have:

-- Web browser (e.g., Chrome, Firefox)
+- A modern web browser (e.g., Chrome, Firefox)
-- Code editor (e.g., VSCode)
+- A code editor (e.g., VSCode)

 ### Installation